FRC-Team-955/SteamworksVision2017/README.md

 - Intel's realsense library: [https://github.com/IntelRealSense/librealsense] ()
   - Also available on the AUR: [https://aur.archlinux.org/packages/librealsense/] ()
 - Pugixml (For serialization of data that java can understand)
-- XPra, a way to have a virtual X desktop: [http://xpra.org/] ()
-- A copy of JSONCPP is included by default, just so you don't have to download it (It doesn't have to have a specific version or anything)

 This should run on both desktop linux installations, and the Nvidia Jetson TK1, see [http://www.jetsonhacks.com/2016/06/20/intel-realsense-camera-installation-nvidia-jetson-tk1/] () for info on how to get the tegra to work with an R200.
 You'll need the R21.3 version of NVIDIA's software for this to work; [https://developer.nvidia.com/linux-tegra-r213] ()